 Is there any part of your beauty routine that you've NEVER changed?

 For the past five years, I've always used a Clarisonic.
 I just love how deeply they cleanse your skin, especially if you wear makeup every day.
 It's so much more powerful than using your hands to wash your face.

 What was the beauty trend that defined your youth?

 A beauty trend that defined my youth was the darker lip liner and brown lipstick trend.
 I remember seeing this so much in the late '90s and in loads of music videos; it just brings me back to a special time.

 How do you think beauty standards have changed since growing up and now?
 Has the change been positive?

 Growing up, finding a foundation that matched my skin tone somewhere like Boots was impossible.
 But now brands are releasing ranges with 40 shades, and if they aren't being inclusive, their audience is alerting them to this.
 This change has been so positive for me.

 What beauty advice would you go back and tell your 10-year-old self?

 I would say love yourself more and be more comfortable in your own skin.
-I would also tell myself not to get down when a brand says they have no colour for you, as one day this would change for sure.
+I would also tell myself not to get down when a brand says they have no color for you, as one day this would change for sure.

 What was your first brush with beauty?
 Come tell us in The British Beauty Line.